-I deliver a one on one ‘Getting Started Online’ workshop to female business owners and one of the most frequently asked questions is “Should I be using both Facebook and Instagram?”.
+I deliver a coaching package for my Complete Social Media System to female business owners and one of the first things we address is the question “Should I be using both Facebook and Instagram?”.

 For some female business owners, trying to get to grips with one social platform is hard enough when they are not familiar with social media.
 My advice would always be to learn one platform well before moving on to another and only use a second if it is suitable for the audience.

 Personally, I love Instagram and prefer to hang out there.
-However, I know that my target audience of mums new to business are more than likely hanging out on Facebook so I use both platforms.
+However, I know that my target audience of mums in business are hanging out on Facebook so I use both platforms.

 If like me, you are using both or you are unsure where you should be posting your amazing content; then here is a run-down of the two social platforms.

 Let’s Start with Facebook

 There are over 2.41 billion monthly users on Facebook worldwide.
 This means that due to the size of Facebook (huge!!), you cannot ignore it as part of your digital marketing strategy.

 Facebook is thought of as the social platform for the older demographic however, according to research the most common demographic is women between 25-34.
 If this is your target market then you should definitely be using Facebook.